anderzzz/fjarrsyn/docs/source/fjarrsyn_design.rst

 Agents, their Environment and relative position after all intentional and non-intentional dynamics have been applied.
 The Agent Network in the AMS is updated and the system has propagated one step forward in time.
-The dynamic process is ready for another iteration of percolation.
+The dynamic process is ready for another iteration of movement.

-From this description the Engine of the Percolator is designed to be very general.
+From this description the Engine of the Mover is designed to be very general.
 For convenience a set of template or standard Engines are provided.